axarriola/vmware-ansible-terraform/README.md

 ## Use case
 Initially, the whole deployment and configuration lifecycle was managed by Ansible.
 Later on, a requirement to move the deployment part to Terraform came in (because it is specialized in IaC).
 All the configuration management playbooks and roles depended on ansible inventory/group variables, so the ansible inventory was required as a data source.
-In order to avoid having two separate host data sources (ansible inventory and terraform resources) with overlapping values, a couple stages were added to the pipeline, in order to use the same ansible inventory to deploy the Virtual Machines with Terraform.
+In order to avoid having two separate host data sources (ansible inventory and terraform resources) with overlapping values, a couple stages were added to the pipeline in order to use the same ansible inventory to deploy the Virtual Machines with Terraform.

 ## Dockerfile